lapinek/platform-scripting/README.md

 For making the dummy API call, the script is using an [HTTP Client](https://backstage.forgerock.com/docs/ig/6.5/apidocs/org/forgerock/http/Client.html) represented by the `http` object, one of the available objects described in [Scripts Configuration](https://backstage.forgerock.com/docs/ig/6.5/reference/index.html#script-conf) in IG docs.
 We use `thenOnResult` notification (and you can compliment it with `thenOnException`) because in this example we do not use the results of the dummy request, except printing them in the IG pod's logs for demonstration purposes.
 Once that Promise is complete, `thenAsync` calls the next filter or handler in the chain by returning `next.handle(context, request)`.
 You can find more details on using IG's non-blocking APIs in scripts in [this Knowledge Base article](https://backstage.forgerock.com/knowledge/kb/article/a77687377).

-A multiline script can be defined in a configuration files as an array of strings.
+A multiline script can be defined in a configuration file as an array of strings.
 Then, an equivalent of the above script might look like the following:

 ```json
 [